Kids Today Will Never Understand These Old School Experiences

 Based on the number of articles Iโve read online about โthings today’s generation will never understandโ, it’s a popular way for us older folk to reminisce about the past and compare our childhood experiences with those of younger generations.

-This topic has been on my mind since seeing this fairly recent YouTube video where a father challenges his 17-year-old son and a friend to figure out how to successfully dial an old school rotary phone.
+This topic has been on my mind since seeing this YouTube video where a father challenges his 17-year-old son and a friend to figure out how to successfully dial an old school rotary phone.
 Not only did that video leave me in stitches, it also reinforced just how different my teenage years were compared to those kids!

 So I thought I’d share my own list of things we experienced back in the day that our kids (or grandkids) can’t fathom, either because things are done differently now or because they involve items that are now obsolete.
 It ended up being a fun walk down memory lane, and I hope you have as much fun reading it as I did writing it!